Payment Security: What Is Tokenization in Payments

 What is tokenization?

-As you can see, tokenization solves the problem of storing real credit or debit card data and helps secure the payment process on your website or mobile application.
-Is this how the future will look?
+Face the fact—every online transaction comes with the risk of fraud, so it’s crucial to reduce it to the minimum.
+And here comes tokenization, as it solves the problem of storing real credit or debit card data and helps to secure the payment process on your website or mobile application.

 Latest posts by Sandra Wróbel-Konior (see all)